beroe/dragon6810.github.io/README.md

 /summon <EntityName> [X] [Y] [Z] [dataTag]
 ```
 At [grahamedgecombe](https://minecraft-ids.grahamedgecombe.com/entities) there is a good set of **entities**.
-For X Y Z lets use **relative coordinates**. **Relative coordinates** are coordinates, but what ever is executing the command thinks it is in the center of the world.
+For X Y Z let's use **relative coordinates**. **Relative coordinates** are coordinates, but what ever is executing the command thinks it is in the center of the world.
 The command block/player has to have tildes (~ ~ ~) for it to use **relative coordinates**.
 If you don't want to target the thing that the command is being executed in, you can type in the number of blocks in that direction after the tilde with no spaces.

 ## Title
 Titles are giant words that pop up into a player's screen. we type in /title, and here's what we get:
 ```
 /title <player> title:subtitle:actionbar:clear:reset:times...
 ```
-We see the elipses (...), wich indicates there's more to it.
+We see the ellipses (...), wich indicates there's more to it.
 Right now we want a title to all players, so here's what we type:
 ```
 tile @a title
 ```